greim/await.js/README.md

                 // hence this comment is here to take up some of
                 // the dead space.

-What about the fact that n1 has a different set of things than n2?
+n1 now takes n2, and if n2 fails, n1 fails.
+But what about the fact that n1 has a different set of things than n2?
 What happened in this case is:

     n2      n1
     ===========